Portfolio Managers: Lilla du Toit (firstname.lastname@example.org)

 - Initial consultation has demonstrated a demand for a high-performance leadership system, underpinned by an academically credentialed framework that can lift the performance and profitability of food and fibre businesses across the sector.

-- The first research report – The State of Leadership in New Zealand’s Food and Fibre Sector (as at 23 Feb 2023) – is now available.
+- The first research report produced is The State of Leadership in New Zealand’s Food and Fibre Sector (as at 23 Feb 2023).
+This report examines the state of leadership development in the food and fibre sector.